BitcoinDesign/Guide/guide/payments/units-and-symbols.md

    height = 300
 %}

 There are many different ways of formatting numbers and currency units across the world.
 Bitcoin applications should be sensitive to these standards by adapting the formatting to the user's locale.
 A simple example are digit group and decimal separators.

+##### Interactive formatter

 Try entering different amounts in the interactive formatter below (which uses your browsers [built-in formatting library](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat)) to see various country-specific formats.

 <div id="units-and-symbols-formatter">
     <div class="units-and-symbols-formatter-top">